apatheticon-nvim/nvim-format-on-save/README.md

   -- Lua will always be formatted and C will never be formatted in example below -- e.g., { lua = true, c = false }
   override_ft = {},

-  -- Ensure newline character at the end of file, i.e., empty line at the end -- Setting it to false does not remove already existing empty lines at the end ensure_newline = true,

   -- The function that is used to format the files formatter = function()